–By Karalie Kanneh, Senior Technical Recruiter at Arrow Solutions Group

 - Treat your “tell me about yourself” statement as your first test which will showcase your ability to present and have strong soft skills.

 - Don’t be a bore but make it personal, engaging, and interesting to the listener

 Number 2: Make it personal with achievement details and interesting stories.

 Tell a compelling and unique story that will create an emotional connection with hiring managers.
 Stories from childhood, success stories in your career, overcoming obstacles, and turnaround situations will work as long as they are short and make a winning point.
 People remember stories and they will make you stand out from the pack.

 Number 3: Practice makes perfect.

-I mean practice – which is spending an hour daily reviewing and reading your tell me about yourself statement out loud from bullets.
-Don’t write it out because they will sound scripted, but use your bullets and add or take away as necessary for the specific interview.
+I mean practice!
+Which is spending an hour daily reviewing and reading your tell me about yourself statement out loud from bullets.
+Don’t write it out because they will sound scripted but use your bullets and add or take away as necessary for specific interview.
 Practice extensively for a month and the dividends will pay off in your interviews with your ability to seamlessly spin your professional story effortlessly.

 Number 4: Connect your story to the job.

 After you have spent all this time talking about yourself, be sure to tactfully tie your experience back to the job and company on hand.
 Include why this particular job is great and why this company is an awesome place to work for in your statement.
 Take time to peruse the prospect employer’s website and note core values and other details that you can weave into your “tell me about yourself” statement.
 This will impress the hiring manager that you took time to research them and that you actually care and you are a culture fit.